twhipple/twhipple.github.io/_posts/2020-06-25-Final_Notebook.md

 * Future Recommendations

 # Modeling
-After much EDA and review of the data that was shared with me, I ended up using an Unsupervised KMeans Cluster Model.
-The majority of the features had insufficient data for me to work with and needed to be deleted.
+After much EDA and review of the data that was shared with me, I ended up using a data science algorithm to help me group skiers based on similar characteristics.
+I put the skiers into five categories: The Money-Makers, The Family Group, The Planners, The Travelers, and the largest group, The One-Time Visitors.
+The specific details for each group can be found in Conclustions below.

+While the majority of the features had insufficient data for me to work with and needed to be deleted.
 I did so some entry level statistics on types of skiers, skier age, and ability level but do not believe that it accurately represents the whole customer population.
 I had to do a lot of cleaning of the zip codes which I needed in order to create folium maps as well as determine skier distance from resort.
 I tried to group the customers according to some unique characteristics in order to look at those skiers who returned more than once, how far they traveled, how far in advance they ordered tickets, and what types of tickets they bought.

 A note on semantics - while the resort certainly is shared by both skiers and snowboarders, I will use the term 'skiers' to include all manner of customers who enjoy the mountain.
 From alpine skiers to telemarker (free-heel) skiers, mono and sit-skiers (Paraplegic and Tetraplegic skiers) to snowboarders (as well as ski bikes, which I have seen at the resort but are not allowed everywhere).